-We are a leading City of London law firm with the perfect skill set to act for businesses seeking to resolve FX mis-selling by banks or brokers.
+We are a leading City of London law firm with the specialist knowledge and experience of derivatives mis-selling claims to assist businesses who have suffered losses as a result of foreign exchange (FX) derivatives mis-selling by banks or currency brokers.
 We provide the very best forex derivatives mis-selling representation and use our banking and financial services litigation expertise to ensure we obtain the best possible results and compensation for our clients.

 Our lawyers are regularly interviewed by journalists and broadcasters and featured in the media commenting on derivatives mis-selling.
 See our Media Appearances section below.

 What is the FX Market

 The FX market is one of the largest financial markets in the world and allows two parties to exchange different currencies at an agreed rate of settlement on the spot date (which is usually two business days after the exchange takes place).
 It is estimated that approximately 75% of global FX trading involves trading between different ‘G10 currencies’, including the British pound (GBP), the US dollar (USD), the Euro (EUR), the Japanese yen (JPY) and the Swiss franc (CHF).

 Spot FX benchmarks, particularly those set in G10 currency pairs such as GBP/USD or GBP/EUR, are used to establish the relative values of different currencies across the world.
 Two of the main spot FX benchmarks are the 1.15pm ECB fix (i.e. the exchange rate for various spot FX currency pairs as determined by the European Central Bank at 1.15pm British time) and the 4pm WM Reuters fix (i.e. the exchange rate for various spot FX currency pairs determined by WM Reuters at 4pm British time).

 What are FX derivatives and how were FX derivatives mis-sold?